-Just as "thorough" is something of a mantra here, another word you will hear quite often in these parts is "Ordnung", or order.
+Just as “thorough” is something of a mantra here, another word you will hear quite often is “Ordnung”, as in structure, or order.
 Germany, you will soon find, is a country with a raft of rules and procedures that govern many aspects of the economy, politics and even social spheres.
 Germans do not generally find these rules confining, but rather an accepted set of common beliefs and practices which make life more predictable.
 In German business culture, this is reflected in adherence to prescribed rules with a relatively low degree of flexibility and spontaneity.

 As opposed to those cultures which are relations-oriented, German society is resoundingly task-oriented.
 Germans tend to focus on achieving the task at hand.
-This, coupled with their well-defined structures, means that inter-personal relationships play a rather secondary role in business dealings.
-In terms of business project management, Germans tend to focus on task-oriented aspects such as timetables, milestones and budgets.
-If you do come from one of the more relations-oriented societies, you will have to adjust quickly to the German orientation.
+This, coupled with their well-defined structures, means that inter-personal relationships can play a secondary role in business dealings.
+In terms of project management, Germans tend to focus on task-oriented aspects such as timetables, milestones and budgets.
+If you do come from one of the more relations-oriented societies, you will have to adjust.

 Related to task-orientation is the fact that Germany is a problem-oriented society.
 Germans tend to approach most tasks as problems.
-In the business context, this means they often wait for something to manifest itself as a problem and then set themselves to solving that problem with standard Teutonic thoroughness.
+In the business context, this means they often wait for something to manifest itself as a problem and then set themselves to solving that problem.
 Which, of course, means the process of problem-solving can be quite intense indeed.

 All of which reflects another aspect of the German character – Germans tend to be reactive rather than proactive.
 Neither risk-takers nor pioneers, they rarely define a problem looming on the horizon and then stalk a solution to it the way some Asians or North Americans would.
 When problems arise, they mobilize vigorously to solve them, but are not always the first to take the initiative.